department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/licensing-certification.md

 concurrence: incomplete
 ---

-If you are a Veteran looking for employment in a field that requires a license or certification, you may be eligible for GI Bill reimbursement for licensing or certification exams.
+VA may pay Veterans back for licensing or certification exam costs.

 <div class="call-out" markdown="1">

-### Are you eligible for compensation?
+### Can I get paid back for licensing and certification test fees?
 Yes, if:

-  -	You are eligible for the GI Bill.
+  -	You qualify for the GI Bill.
-  -	You are taking an exam that costs less than $2,000.
+  -	You're taking an exam that costs less than $2,000.

-### Who is covered
+### Who is covered?
-You
+Veterans

 </div>

-### Available benefits
+### What kind of benefits can I get?
-Reimbursement under the GI Bill

-### How it works
-VA may reimburse you for tests necessary for you to become a licensed or certified mechanic, medical technician, attorney, therapist, website developer, computer network engineer, or other professional.
+VA may pay you back for tests that you need to take to become a licensed or certified mechanic, medical technician, attorney, therapist, website developer, computer network engineer, or other professional.

+### How do I get this benefit?
-After you submit proof of payment, VA will reimburse you.
-There is no limit to the number of tests you can take, or the number of times you take the same test.
-VA pays for tests even when you don’t score high enough to achieve your license or certification.
+After you turn in proof of payment, VA may pay you back.
+There's no limit to the number of tests you can take, or the number of times you take the same test.
+We pay for tests even when you don’t score high enough to get your license or certification.

-Find out [how your GI Bill entitlement will be charged](https://gibill.custhelp.com/app/answers/detail/a_id/29) for using a licensing and certification benefit.
+Find out [how your GI Bill entitlement will be charged](https://gibill.custhelp.com/app/answers/detail/a_id/29) if you use the licensing and certification benefit.

-Fees associated with obtaining a license or certification are not reimbursable.
+VA won't pay for fees or costs you need to pay to get your license or certification.